 SIS means Service Information System.
-It is managed by LogicalOutcomes, a Canadian non-profit that provides evaluation and consulting.
+It is managed by LogicalOutcomes, a Canadian non-profit that provides evaluation and consulting services.
 SIS is a tool that we use for our own evaluations.
 It has several elements:

 - A private site where you can manage your evaluation tools, send out surveys and analyze your data.

 - A library of survey instruments, interviews and other data collection tools customized for your programs.

 - A growing registry of evidence-based measures and indicators that you can add to your library.

 - A powerful interactive data visualization tool that allows you to explore your data in depth and communicate results to your stakeholders.

 Contact us to schedule a conversation.
 SIS is complicated and kind of hard to explain in writing.